x-research-team/vm/docs/README.md

 ```

 ### Meta-Operators
-Magpie has some meta-operators borrowed from perl6.
+VM has some meta-operators borrowed from perl6.
 There are strict rules for meta-operators:

 * Meta-operators can only operator on arrays.